smoothdevelopers/smoothdevelopers.github.io/source/index.md

 <!-- START_5185b1c08ff9fc05d72653d65ed7ed67 -->
 ## Login with Facebook ID.

-Will login a user with their Facebook ID.
+Will login a user with their Facebook ID and return a token.

+On success:
+{ 'error': false, 'error-code': success-code, 'error-description': ..., 'token': ... }

 > Example request: